 One of the tricks for being happier and more successful is to give yourself 30 minutes to two hours a day to relax your mind and rest.
 Use this time to free yourself from all of your worries.

-The fourth of the tricks for being happier will also help you to know yourself.
+The fourth trick for being happier in life will also help you to get to know yourself better.
 Plus, it will make you a better person.

 In the second place, with the act of judging, you’re limiting yourself.

 This is because when you spend time criticizing others, you learn that this is a common thing to do.
 Then, you’ll believe that others will do the same to you.
 This can make you avoid doing new things.

 Ultimately, remember that criticism is a mirror.
 In other words, the things that you don’t like in others could be the things you don’t like in yourself.